ivorymichaels/alx-pre_course/README.md

-My update and commit from GitHub
+My update and commit from GitHub done